mediafellows/ansible-role-nodejs/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2014 by Jeff Geerling, see original repo here: https://github.com/geerlingguy/ansible-role-nodejs